 OptaPlanner is 100% pure JavaTM and runs on Java 11 or higher.
 It integrates very easily with other JavaTM technologies.
 OptaPlanner is available in the Maven Central Repository.

-OptaPlanner works on any Java Virtual Machine and is compatible with Standard Java, Enterprise Java, and all JVM languages.
+OptaPlanner works on any Java Virtual Machine and is compatible with the major JVM languages and all major platforms.

 Compatibility